 One of the great advantages of hormonal induction is the production of oocytes without fertilisation by males.
-These can then be fertilised by the sperm of many males, used for Intracytoplasmic sperm injection (ICSI), nuclear transfer or other biological studies (see Reproduction technology > In vitro fertilisation)
+These can then be fertilised by the sperm of many males to increase genetic variation in offspring, or used for Intracytoplasmic sperm injection (ICSI), nuclear transfer or other biological studies.

 Several classes of compounds are used to induce amphibians - hormones as purified compounds, compounds such as pimozide, and pituitary extracts.
 The primary compound for the artificial ovulation of amphibians is Luteinising Hormone Releasing Hormone analogue (LHRHa).
 There are also two steroid hormones of use for amphibian induction, human Chorionic Gonodotrophin (hCG) and Progesterone.
-Other compounds of value to ovulation are dopamine blockers such as Pimozide and compounds such as oxytocins and vasotacin (see Reproduction technology > Amphibian reproduction hormone cycle).
+Other compounds of value to ovulation are dopamine blockers such as Pimozide and compounds such as oxytocins and vasotacin.

-Certain types of stress can be detrimental to the maturation of ovaries and must be considered during (see Reproduction and larval rearing > Reproduction conditioning).
-However, stress is essential to function and contributes to ovulation and spawning under natural conditions.
+Certain types of stress can be detrimental to the maturation of ovaries and ovulation.
+However, stress is an essential component to the function and behaviour of amphibians and contributes to successful ovulation and spawning under natural conditions.
+Dopamine blockers such as Pimozide may reduce the negative effects of stress on hormonal induction in amphibians.